ashkandeveloper5/OnlineShop-Microservices/README.md

 # OnlineShop-Microservices

-> Description of the project :
+> Project description:
-> This project is a store written with microservices architecture.
+> This project is a store project.
+> I have written this project with microservice architecture.